Quantum thermodynamics: Resource theory

 The second law of thermodynamics can be interpreted as quantifying state transformations which are statistically unlikely so that they become effectively forbidden.
 The second law typically applies to systems composed of many particles interacting; Quantum thermodynamics resource theory is a formulation of thermodynamics in the regime where it can be applied to a small number of particles interacting with a heat bath.
 For processes which are cyclic or very close to cyclic, the second law for microscopic systems takes on a very different form than it does at the macroscopic scale, imposing not just one constraint on what state transformations are possible, but an entire family of constraints.
 These second laws are not only relevant for small systems, but also apply to individual macroscopic systems interacting via long-range interactions, which only satisfy the ordinary second law on average.
 By making precise the definition of thermal operations, the laws of thermodynamics take on a form with the first law defining the class of thermal operations, the zeroth law emerging as a unique condition ensuring the theory is nontrivial, and the remaining laws being a monotonicity property of generalised free energies.

+Noncommuting conserved charges

+Thermodynamic systems typically conserve quantities—known as charges—such as energy and particle number.
+These charges are often implicitly assumed to commute.
+This assumption underlies, for example, the derivation of thermal state forms, the Eigenstate Thermalization Hypothesis, and transport coefficients.
+However, key quantum phenomena, including uncertainty relations, arise precisely from the noncommutation of observables.
+How does this noncommutation affect thermodynamic behaviour?

+The noncommutation of conserved charges has been shown to challenge standard assumptions: it can invalidate conventional derivations of the thermal state, increase entanglement, induce critical dynamics, alter entropy production, and conflict with the eigenstate thermalization hypothesis, among other effects.

+A central open question remains: evidence suggests that noncommuting charges can both hinder and enhance thermalization, revealing a conceptual tension at the heart of this growing field.